panubo/docker-monitor/README.md

 # Monitor

-Docker image containing sensu-client with some standard checks and tools.
+Docker image containing the Sensu client with some standard checks and tools.

 ## Features